What is heart failure?

 Living with heart failure

 Heart failure has no cure.
-You’ll probably have to follow a treatment plan for the rest of your life.
+You will have to follow a treatment plan for the rest of your life.
 This treatment plan can include medicines, lifestyle changes, guides on activity levels, and keeping your appointments.
 Your restrictions will depend on how severe your heart failure is.

 The following tips can help you manage your heart failure at home.

 - Follow a diet that’s healthy for your heart.
-You may need to make changes to your diet in order to stay healthy.
 Many doctors recommend the DASH diet.
 Avoid eating too much salt or too many salty foods (such as canned vegetables or soups, chips, or pizza).
 Salty and high-sodium foods can cause your body to retain water.

 - Talk to your doctor before using salt substitutes.
 They often contain potassium and may not be good for your health.
 This will depend on your kidney function and what medicines you’re taking.
 Some people need extra potassium, but others don’t.